 Addressing ESG is step one; the next step is demonstrating to stakeholders the integrity and the level to which you are addressing it.
-A survey by PwC found that 79% of investors now feel ESG reporting is an important factor to their decisions on investments.
+A survey by PwC found that 79% of investors now feel ESG reporting is an important factor in their investment decisions.
 It is one thing to tackle ESG goals… now is the time to back up action with data.

 Reporting on ESG is a vital part of a lender’s journey to sustainability, as it not only allows you to measure your impact and prove the work you are putting in, but it also protects customers from greenwashing.
 This is where businesses mislead (intentionally or unintentionally) customers into thinking they are more sustainable than they truly are.